lana-20/charles-setup/README.md

 #### Gather ② crucial pieces of information first.

-Before I can configure my mobile device to use Charles, I need to know the IP address of my computer (running Charles) and the port.
+Before I can configure my mobile device to use Charles, I need to know the <code>IP address</code> of my computer (running Charles) and the <code>port</code>.
 This can quickly be done as follows:

 ♦ Click **Help > Local IP Address** to locate the IP.
 The address consists of four blocks of one to three digits each.
-It most certainly starts with <code>192</code> and must not end with <code>1</code>.
-In my case it's <code>192.168.178.100</code>
+In the below captioned case, it's <code>192.168.178.100</code>

 ♦ I also need to know the port, that Charles is using.